A catering assistant has lost his unfair dismissal claim after being sacked for deliberately coughing on a nurse.

 “I am satisfied that [the worker] engaged in the conduct alleged and that this provided the respondent with a valid reason for the dismissal.”

-He described the nurse’s evidence as “compelling” and noted the worker’s actions made her feel “dirty and violated”.
+Mr Bull described the nurse’s evidence as “compelling” and noted the worker’s actions made her feel “dirty and violated”.

 “It is clear in the evidence of [the nurse] that she was appalled by the incident and concerned for her own health and that of the facility’s residents and staff.”

-Mr Bull also criticised the time it took for the worker to apologise, and the insincerity with which he delivered it.
+The Deputy President also criticised the time it took for the worker to apologise, and the insincerity with which he delivered it.

 Even taking into consideration the worker’s length of service and his difficulties with English and his limited future job prospects, Mr Bull rejected his unfair dismissal claim.